rsoiffer/Forge-of-Power/character-creation.md

   </tr>
 </table>

+### Talents

-Your character knows a number of powers from each power school equal to your level in that school.
-All learned powers have a tier, which is shown next to the power's name.
-To learn a power, you must be at least that tier in the power's school.
+Your character knows a number of talents from each class equal to your level in that class.
+All talents have a tier, which is shown next to the talent's name.
+To learn a talent, you must be at least that tier in the talent's c;ass.

 For example, imagine you are creating a level 5 character.
 You could choose to put 3 levels in Blaster and 2 levels in Duelist.
 This makes you a Veteran Blaster and a Novice Duelist.
-You then learn 3 powers from the Blaster school, all of which must be either Novice or Veteran.
-You also learn 2 powers from the Duelist school, both of which must be Novice.
+You then learn 3 talents from the Blaster class, all of which must be either Novice or Veteran.
+You also learn 2 talents from the Duelist class, both of which must be Novice.

 As another example, imagine you are creating a level 11 character.
-You could choose to put all 11 levels in the Arcanist school.
+You could choose to put all 11 levels in the Arcanist class.
 This makes you a Master Arcanist.
-You then learn 11 powers from the Arcanist school, all of which must be Novice, Veteran, or Master.
+You then learn 11 talents from the Arcanist class, all of which must be Novice, Veteran, or Master.

-## Step 5.
-Choose your Ribbons
+### Ribbons

-In addition to powers, your character has several abilities called ribbons.
-Ribbons are associated to power schools, and are very similar to powers, except that they are generally not very useful in combat.
+In addition to talents, your character has several abilities called ribbons.
+Ribbons are associated to classes, and are very similar to talents, except that they are generally not very useful in combat.
 Ribbons are a good way to give your character more theme and flavor without impacting your combat capabilities.

-You learn one ribbon at every odd character level.
+You learn one ribbon at every odd character level (1, 3, 5, etc.).
 This means that the total number of ribbons you know is equal to half your character level, rounded up.
-You can't pick ribbons from a power school that you have no levels in, but there are no other restrictions on which ribbons you can choose.
+You can't pick ribbons from a classes that you have no levels in, but there are no other restrictions on which ribbons you can choose.

-## Step 6.
-Choose your ASIs/Feats
+## Step 5 - Feats

-Your character becomes stronger in other ways than simply learning more powers.
-At every even level, you can choose to either get an Attribute Score Improvement (ASI) or a feat.
-This means that the total number of ASIs or feats you get is equal to half your character level, rounded down.
-This represents your character becoming stronger generally, in a way that isn't tied to any specific power school.
+Feats are abilities that represent your character becoming stronger generally, in a way that isn't tied to any specific class.
+Feats are divided into four categories:

-If you choose to get an ASI, you increase your score in one attribute by 1 point, to a maximum of +5.

-If you choose to get a feat, you learn one feat from the {% ref Feats %} page.
+* **General Feats** give you generally useful abilities that don't fit into the other categories
+* **Ancestry Feats** give you special abilities related to your ancestry, and always have a specific ancestry as a prerequisite
+* **Combat Feats** make you better at combat, giving you damage bonuses to weapons or spells
+* **Skill Feats** make you better at skills, giving you bonuses to die rolls for those skills

+All combat feats and skill feats give [[Proficiency]] bonuses.
+These bonuses only stack up to a certain amount depending on your character level.
+This cap limits the amount you can specialize in one area, so after you reach this cap, it's better to choose other types of feats.

+### Starting Feats

+Your character starts with two combat feats and four skill feats.

+### Extra Feats

+You learn one additional feat for each character level, which can be from any category.

-## Step 7.
-Compute Miscellaneous Stats
+## Step 6 - Other Stats

 You're now almost finished making your character!
 The only game mechanics task remaining is to write down a few numbers describing various aspects of your character.

-***Character Level.*** Your character's level describes your overall strength.
-Most characters are between levels 1 and 20, but this isn't a hard limit.
-The GM determines what level your character is.

 ***Health.*** Your Health measures how much damage you can take before falling unconscious.
 Your Health is equal to 20 + Character Level + 4 * Strength.

 ***Defense.*** Your Defense measures how well you can avoid, dodge, or parry physical attacks.
 Your Defense is equal to 8 + an attribute determined by your [apparel](equipment.html#apparel).

+***Speed.*** Your Speed determines how far you can move when you {Stride}.
+Your character has a Speed of 30 feet.

-***Stat DC.*** You have a DC for each of your attributes and your Perception.
-This measures how well you can defend against effects targeting that stat.
-Your DC for a given stat is equal to 10 + the stat.
+***Stat DC.*** You have a DC for each of your attributes.
+This measures how well you can defend against effects targeting that attribute.
+Your DC for a given attribute is equal to 10 + the attribute.

+***Magic & Mana.*** If you can cast spells, you have two special stats, Magic and Mana.
+Your Magic determines the overall potency of your spells.
+Your Mana determines how many spells you can cast before running out of magical energy.
+See the {% ref Mystic Origins %} page for details.

-## Step 8.
-Buy Equipment
+## Step 7 - Equipment

 Don't forget to buy equipment to use in your adventures!
-You start with (100 * your character level) gold pieces (gp).
-See the {% ref weapons %} and {% ref armor %} pages for stats.
-More tables for standard adventuring gear and magic items are on the way.
+You start with (10 * your character level) gold pieces (gp).
+You can buy any equipment listed on the {% ref Equipment %} page.

+## Step 8 - Proficiencies

+You can pick up the 10 proficiencies, which include:
+* Specific areas of knowledge
+* Languages
+* Tools
+* Musical instruments
+* Vehicles

-## Step 9.
-Describe your Personality
+## Step 9 - Aspects

 What your character will choose to do is as important as what your character has the power to do.
-Every player character has a list of **Quirks**, which are unique personality traits or flaws that define them.
-Your Quirks act as a guide to help you roleplay your character, and are useful for [Setbacks](narrative-rules.html#setbacks).
+Every player character has a list of **Aspects**, which are unique personality traits or flaws that define them.
+Your Aspects act as a guide to help you roleplay your character, and are useful for [Setbacks](narrative-rules.html#setbacks).
+See the {% ref Narrative Rules %} page for details.

-When you make your character, you should write down at least three Quirks that make you stand out.
-Feel free to add, modify, or remove Quirks at any time as your understanding of your character's personality changes.
-The categories and random generators below can help give you ideas for your character's Quirks.
+When you make your character, you should write down at least three Aspects that make you stand out.
+Feel free to add, modify, or remove Aspects at any time as your understanding of your character's personality changes.
+The categories and random generators below can help give you ideas for your character's Aspects.

 ***Habits.*** These describe the obvious character actions that makes your character stand out from the average adventurer.